DeepakBookdown/stat120_bookdown/_book/Rmarkdown.md

-# R Markdown
+# R Markdown Basics

-This is a R Markdown document.
+An R Markdown file (.Rmd file) combines R commands and written analyses, which are 'knit' together into an HTML, PDF, or Microsoft Word document.

+An R Markdown file contains three essential elements:

+- Header: The header (top) of the file contains information like the document title, author, date and your preferred output format (pdf_document, word_document, or html_document).

+- Written analysis: You write up your analysis after the header and embed R code where needed.
+The online help below shows ways to add formatting details like bold words, lists, section labels, etc to your final pdf/word/html document.
+For example, adding ** before and after a word will bold that word in your compiled document.

+- R chunks: R chunks contain the R commands that you want evaluated.
+You embed these chunks within your written analysis and they are evaluated when you compile the document.

 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

+## R Markdown Syntax

+### Lists in R Markdown:

 You can use asterisk mark to provide emphasis, such as `*italics* or **bold**`.
 You can create lists with a dash:

 ```r
 - Item 1